apache/fury/docs/protocols/xlang_object_graph_spec.md

 - int8: a 8-bit signed integer.
 - int16: a 16-bit signed integer.
 - int32: a 32-bit signed integer.
+- var_int32: a 32-bit signed integer which use fury var_int32 encoding.
+- fixed_int32: a 32-bit signed integer which use two's complement encoding.
 - int64: a 64-bit signed integer.
+- var_int64: a 64-bit signed integer which use fury PVL encoding.
+- sli_int64: a 64-bit signed integer which use fury SLI encoding.
+- fixed_int64: a 64-bit signed integer which use two's complement encoding.
 - float16: a 16-bit floating point number.
 - float32: a 32-bit floating point number.
 - float64: a 64-bit floating point number including NaN and Infinity.